svanhedger/2830A/README.md

 # 2830A

+## Overview
-Course Page for 2830A: Research in Psychology
+This is a course page for Psychology 2830A: Research in Psychology (Huron University College).